 - Development: ensuring that the Standards continue to improve the levels of consumer protection

-- Advisory: helping Firms to meet the Standards and achieve fair customer outcomes
+- Insight and support: helping Firms to meet the Standards and achieve fair customer outcomes

 Delivering consistently fair customer outcomes

 Assurance takes a risk-based approach, placing a strong emphasis on the ability of the relevant controls to deliver fair customer outcomes.
 Our assurance work is also designed to identify any weaknesses that could have an adverse impact on this and on the Standards in general.
 To avoid unnecessary duplication, it excludes areas covered by CONC.